bartificer/programming-by-stealth/docs/pbs64.md

 ## Form Sizes

 This seems like the opportune time to mention that form elements, like buttons, come in three sizes, small, regular, and large.
-To make a form element small add the class `form-control-sm` in addition to `form-control`.
+To make a form element small, add the class `form-control-sm` in addition to `form-control`.
 You can use the class `form-control-lg` to make form elements large.
 Note that these classes are designed to be used alongside small and large buttons (`btn-sm` and `btn-lg`).

 Small forms work particularly well with inline forms, allowing you to make much more subtle forms.
 A classic example might be a small admin login form on a blog: